|

 Course Contents | ||

-Laser and Plasma Welding Techniques, Development of Joining Techniques, Beam Welding, Plasma-Arc Systems, Electron Beam Welding, Electron Gun, Vacuum Chamber, Moving the Joint, Applications, Laser Systems, Laser Welding, Plasma Welding, High Power Plasma Joining Welding, Microplasma Welding, Plasma Fillet Welding, Electron Beam Welding, Principle and Importance of Ultrasonic Welding Methods, Welding and Welding Machines and Metallurgical Properties of Welding will be taught. | ||
+It includes topics such as Laser and Plasma Welding Techniques, Development of Joining Techniques, Beam Welding, Plasma-Arc Systems, Electron Beam Welding, Electron Gun, Vacuum Chamber, Moving the Joint, Applications, Laser Systems, Laser Welding, Plasma Welding, High Power Plasma Joining Welding, Microplasma Welding, Plasma Fillet Welding, Electron Beam Welding, Principle and Importance of Ultrasonic Welding Methods, Welding and Welding Machines and Metallurgical Properties of Welding | ||

 Weekly Course Content | ||